For commercial commissions or collaborations go here.

 Why buy art?

 Art adds value to our lives by offering a quality experience that lasts.
 Every once in a while, we buy a new armchair, get some new fashionable linen, or change the throw pillows on our sofa, but our art stays with us and lasts for generations.
-It is timeless, unique, and allows us to create our own personal stories.
-That is why art is such a powerful and fun gift, one that keeps its importance over time.
-For yourself, or anyone you love.
+It is timeless, unique, and allows us to create our own personal story.
+That is why art is such a powerful gift, one that keeps its importance over time.
+For yourself, or for anyone you love.

 How do I book a commission?

 As a first step, please feel free to contact us with your idea.
 We will discuss the details of the commission (size, subject, technique, specific requirements) in an individual consultation.
-This can take place by e-mail or telephone.
+This can take place by e-mail or telephone (or Zoom).
 Afterwards, we will send you a quotation, time plan and contract for the commission.
-This may all sound a little formal, but it is to make sure you will get exactly what you had in mind!
+This is to make sure you will get exactly what you had in mind!

 Once the commission is agreed upon, Sophie will create an outline sketch on drafting paper (in pencil or ink) for you to approve.
 At this stage, small revisions can still be made.
 Once you approve the final drawing, Sophie will start painting.
 Progress updates will be given along the way.